OK, I’m an average gal.

 The stranger (that I’ll likely never see again) is a recent immigrant working his butt off in three jobs to pay for college.

 He couldn’t believe I left regular jobs when other people kill for the credentials that can lead to a stable career.
 I felt the need to open his eyes to the fact there is money to be made outside of working for someone.

 For two, making money on his own might save him a lot of energy.
 I mean three jobs?
 His story still has me feeling pretty, pretty, pretty guilty.
 (Shout out to Larry David.)

 He saw the possibilities, but he had no idea where to begin and I was reminded how starting from square one feels like an uphill battle.

 Regardless, that $20 made me feel like a million bucks.
-And for a newbie it made me realize this whole thing was possible.
+And for a newbie, it made me realize anything is possible.

 It proved I have what it takes to make money on my own.
 People want the skill that I possess.

 I do want to make one thing clear.
 Self-employment isn’t for everyone.